Funding and incentives

 The Disabled Australian Apprentice Wage Support Program provides additional assistance to eligible employers who recruit an apprentice or trainee with a disability and who has been assessed as a person requiring assistance.
 Assistance may include a wage support payment and/or tutorial, interpreter and mentor services.
 Assistance may also be available for leasing or purchasing essential equipment, or for modifying the workplace to accommodate an apprentice or trainee with a disability.

-More information on the disabled apprentice program (Centrelink) or call the Australian Apprenticeships referral line on 13 38 73.
+More information on the disabled apprentice program (Centrelink) or telephone the Australian Apprenticeships referral line on 13 38 73.

 Queensland government funding for training

 This department provides funding for the delivery of training that:

 addresses strategic priorities that are of economic and social importance to Queensland

 increases participation for disadvantaged, marginalised and under represented groups